Medically reviewed by Sophia Yen, MD, MPH – Written by Carmiya Baskin and Pandia Health’s writing team.

 If possible, schedule your wedding day so it doesn’t coincide with your time of the month.
 Obviously, this is a lot easier said than done, especially for folks who have irregular periods.
 So, what happens if you find yourself getting married when your period arrives?
 For starters, take your usual remedy to ease your cramps and wear a tampon or a menstrual cup; the latter is a reusable period product that collects blood instead of absorbing it and can be used for up to 12 hours without emptying.
 This means you can insert the cup before you put your wedding dress on and forget about it until after you take it off.
 Cool, right?
 Dr. Sophia Yen (our CEO/Co-Founder) also says you can take ibuprofen 600 mg up to 3 times a day WITH FOOD, for up to 5 days and that should decrease the blood by 30%.
 Make sure you do NOT do this if you are allergic ibuprofen or have kidney issues or gastric ulcers.

 Now, let’s get to the juicy part of why it’s important to be on birth control ESPECIALLY on your wedding day: sex.
 If there is any risk that you could become pregnant during sex, take birth control!
 If you’re not on birth control, be sure to have emergency contraception on hand.
-Pandia recommends Ella as it is the most effective form of emergency contraception and it works up to 5 days after unprotected sex.
-BUT it becomes less effective with each passing day so try to take it sooner rather than later.
+Pandia Health recommends Ella because it is the most effective form of emergency contraception by pill and it works up to 5 days after unprotected sex.
+BUT it becomes less effective with each passing hour so try to take it sooner rather than later.
 IMPORTANT: emergency contraception does NOT protect against STIs(Sexually Transmitted Infections like HIV, Chlamydia, Gonorrhea, Herpes Simplex Virus, HPV, etc) so be sure to use a condom (if there’s a penis involved) no matter what!